jenjnif/jenjnif.github.io/_posts/2018-03-04-raspberry_pi_adventure_part1_blog.md

 	pi@raspberrypi:~ $ sudo apt-get update

 Running this update command fetches packages from their locations and updates them if there is a newer version.
 When I tried to install Apache again it ran fine.
 Installing Apache creates an html folder, 'index.html', in the /var/www/html folder of the RP which you can delete, edit or replace and I wanted to send a file to my RP to replace this website holder.
-To securely transfer files between my local host (my Mac) and a remote host (my RP) I <a href="https://www.raspberrypi.org/documentation/remote-access/ssh/scp.md">used Secure copy protocol (SCP) which is based on SSH protocol (requires an SSH server)</a>.

-SSH is pre-installed on the RP but needs to be enabled:

-	pi@raspberrypi:~ $ sudo systemctl enable ssh

-Then to start SSH running:

-	pi@raspberrypi:~ $ sudo systemctl start ssh

 In part 2 I will write about how I used Jekyll to produce HTML and CSS files from my GitHub Pages markdown files and then transferred the files onto the Raspberry Pi to view my website.